 [pageseeder]/ps-publisher/WEB-INF/config [pageseeder]/ps-publisher/WEB-INF/template (but not template/default) [pageseeder]/webapp/WEB-INF/cache [pageseeder]/webapp/WEB-INF/index [pageseeder]/webapp/WEB-INF/template (but not template/default*) [pageseeder]/webapp/woconfig

-If the JDBC driver has not been downloaded to the new server, copy the database driver
+If the JDBC driver hasn’t been downloaded to the new server, copy the database driver

 .jar files (e.g.